Friday, 31 May 2024

 Sometimes the army or city council will ask the Adventurers’ Guild to hire some suitable heroes to deal with the problem, especially if fighting underground is expected - the army is better suited to combat in large formations on open fields or city walls.
 This is particularly likely if the humanoids are believed to have seized captives who need rescuing or valuable items that the leaders of Corunglain want to retrieve - simply collapsing the tunnel is not appropriate.

-The lich Meltherrion is a potential disaster for anyone who encounters him, though diplomatic and respectful humans may escape with their lives.
+The lich Meltherrion is a potential disaster for anyone who encounters him, though diplomatic and respectful humans should escape with their lives.
 This could be a valuable lesson for low-level adventurers - not every monster is there to be defeated in combat.
-His lair is marked in pale pink on the map.
+The known part of his lair is marked in pale pink on the map, though given the magical tools he has access to this is probably not the whole of his domain.
+He does not like being disturbed but he really hates humanoids - as such he could be a powerful but unpredictable ally.

 The Adventurers’ Guild of Corunglain